jasencdev/the-portfolio/app/projects/language-model.md

 ### Architecture Decisions
 - **Open WebUI over Custom UI**: Leveraged existing open-source UI to accelerate development
 - **Tailscale for Security**: Chose Tailscale for its simplicity and strong security model
-- **Docker Containerization**: Selected for isolation, portability, and ease of deployment
+- **Bare Metal over Containerization**: Selected for maximum performance, direct hardware access, and simplified resource management
 - **Local Model Execution**: Prioritized on-device inference over API calls for privacy and control
 - **Modular Design**: Structured for future integration of advanced tools like LangChain and LlamaIndex

 ### Workflow
-1. Docker container setup with base environment and dependencies
+1. Ubuntu installation with adequate hardware and something similar to a GTX-3080.
 2. Open WebUI installation and configuration
 3. Integration with Tailscale for secure networking
 4. Model download and optimization procedures